Love and Lust in Lockdown: Man and His Best Friends

 Has the pandemic changed the way you approach love and romantic relationships?

 Uh, not necessarily, no. If anything, it has allowed me to find others who share the same mindset as I do.
-I live in a city but it’s more on the smaller side and being in lockdown and finding new ways to socialise and communicate with others has meant I’ve met people – whether it’s three hours away in another state or 3,000 miles over in Europe.
-It’s been quite amazing and it’s allowed me to establish real connections that I otherwise wouldn’t have had if it wasn’t for this lockdown.
-It doesn’t change the way I approach love and relationships, but it has changed the way I go about meeting new people.
+I live in a city but it’s quite small and being in lockdown and finding new ways to socialise and communicate with others has meant I’ve met people – whether it’s three hours away in another state or 3,000 miles over in Europe.
+It’s been quite amazing and allowed me to establish real connections that I otherwise wouldn’t have had if it wasn’t for this lockdown.
+It doesn’t change the way I approach love and relationships but it has changed the way I go about meeting new people.

 What are your hopes for love after lockdown?

-[Damn – you picked the hard questions didn’t you?!]
-I hope people have taken this lockdown, this quarantine, this ‘new–normal’ and have used this time to look inward and discover who they are, discover what it is that they want out of life, out of love, out of relationships.
-I think we’ve fallen to the tropes of trying to please everyone, of trying to mould our image in a way that we feel other people will find acceptable and attractive and it really takes away who we actually are as people and with this lockdown, and not being able to put on that fake personality, or those fake smiles, I truly hope people have learnt to find themselves and get comfortable in their own skin.
-And from here on out, when things do get back to normal, I hope people exude that newfound confidence in themselves and I think people will form stronger, longer-lasting and better relationships with each other.
+Damn, you created hard questions, didn’t you?!
+I hope people have taken this lockdown, this quarantine, this “new normal” and have used this time to look inward and discover who they are, discover what they want out of life, out of love, out of relationships.
+I think we’ve fallen into the tropes of trying to please everyone, of trying to mould our image in a way that we feel other people will find acceptable and attractive and it really takes away who we actually are as people.
+With this lockdown and being unable to put on that fake personality, or those fake smiles, I truly hope people have learnt to find themselves and get comfortable in their own skin.
+And from here on out, when things do get back to normal, I hope people exude that new confidence in themselves and I think people will form stronger, longer-lasting and better relationships with each other.

 Photo by Andrew Neel on Unsplash